Nelson S. Román: Early life and education

 Román was born in 1960 in New York City of Puerto Rican ancestry.
 He was raised in the Bronx and educated in the New York City public schools system.
 He graduated from Cardinal Hayes High School in the Bronx.
 He received his Bachelor of Arts degree in 1984 from Fordham University.
 He received his Juris Doctor in 1989 from Brooklyn Law School.
 Prior to receiving his J.D., he worked as a police officer in New York City for seven years.

-Legal career
+Career

-From 1989 to 1995, Román served as an Assistant District Attorney in Brooklyn, Manhattan and for the Special Narcotics Prosecutor.
+From 1989 to 1995, Román served as an assistant district attorney in Brooklyn, Manhattan and for the Special Narcotics Prosecutor.
 He served as a law clerk for Judge Jose A. Padilla, Jr. of the New York City Civil Court from 1995 to 1998.
 He served as a Judge of the New York City Civil Court from 1998 to 2002, handling housing cases during his first two years and civil matters during his final two years.
 He served as a justice of the New York Supreme Court in Bronx County from 2003 to 2009 where he handled civil matters.
 He served as an associate justice of the First Appellate Division of the New York State Supreme Court from 2009 to 2013, having been appointed to that post by Governor David Paterson.
 He served as president of the Puerto Rican Bar Association from 1997–1998.